 While setting up an eCommerce store, you are still required to take a number of complex steps.
 In the battle of Prestashop vs Shopify, considering customer support service is one of the most important steps to take under your wings.

 Shopify’s support can be considered as one of the strongest points while using this platform.
 In all Shopify plans, they offer 24/7 support via email and live chat that is always available to help.
-Furthermore, from Basic Shopify, they also provide 24/7 phone support but only in English language.
+Furthermore, Basic Shopify, also provide 24/7 phone support but only in English language.

-Especially for text support such as email or live chat, Shopify support team can connect via 19 languages for store owners all over the world.
+Especially for text support such as email or live chat, the Shopify support team can connect via 19 languages for store owners all over the world.
 You can check out this list whether your first language is come-at-able or not.